smills17/discord-to-sql/README.md

 `python3 discord-to-sql.py`

-Every time it runs it will attempt to build an initial db at the `DB_FILENAME` location if it does not exist.
+Every time it runs it will attempt to build an initial db at the `DB_FILENAME` location specified in `.env` if it does not exist.

 After logging into the server(s) where its authed, it will download every message from every channel, filling the tables.